wmde/WikiLovesMonuments/README.md

 This repo is a collection of code supporting the Wiki Loves Monuments competition on the German Wikipedia.

-At the moment it consists of bots that analyze and prepare the monument pages and a PHP script that redirects from Wikipedia links to the Commons Uploader.
+At the moment it consists of bots that analyze and prepare the monument pages and a PHP script that forwards from Wikipedia links to the Commons Uploader, adding URL parameters.

 See the [bots README](update-bot/README.md) for detailed documentation on the bots.

-See the [redirect script README](redirect_script/README.md) for detailed documentation on the redirect scripts.
+See the [forward script README](forward_script/README.md) for detailed documentation on the forward script.